 While suicide is a leading cause of TBI-related death in the U.S., most brain injuries happen because someone was negligent.
 That means they’re often caused by preventable accidents.

-At Petrov Law Firm, we handle all types of brain injury claims in Vista, including those involving:
+At Petrov Personal Injury Lawyers, we handle all types of brain injury claims in Vista, including those involving:

 - Car accidents